Skip to Main Content

 • How are characters represented in the illustrations and text? (stereotypes, names, complexity etc.)

-6. Considering the above, and your evaluation, how would you incorporate these books or both into a lesson plan/unit?
+6. Considering the above, and your evaluation, how would you incorporate these books into a lesson plan/unit?
 How might problematic text be useful in teaching children critical literacy skills?

 Are these titles problematic?